Epihaius/panda3dstudio/README.md

 Hopefully, at some point it will also become a full-fledged level editor.

 Requirements:
-* a recent development version of the Panda3D SDK.
+* a recent development version of the Panda3D SDK with Python 3.x support.
+Please note that Python 2.x is no longer supported by this project!

 The functionality of this project is still quite basic, with a lot of important features missing or incomplete, so please don't use it for serious work yet.